 Although there is a fee to visit the Book of Kells and the Long Room, the grounds of the college are free and open to the public to explore and enjoy – and to tell you the truth, the impressive architecture and the large cricket grounds where you might catch a local game, are definitely worth seeing.
 When you’re finished, why not take a stroll up Dawson Street towards the historic St. Stephen’s Green and check out some of the sculptural monuments placed around the park.

 Once home to the Overend family, Airfield is now a working farm, gardens and heritage site set on 38 acres of estate that aims to surprise and delight people of all ages.
+A fun, free activity in Dublin for all the family.
 Situated in Dundrum, Airfield Estate hosts a farmers market every Friday and Saturday open to all the public.

 Interested in experiencing some true Irish produce?
 The farmers market has a range of locally grown produce available to sample or take with you to enjoy later.
 Fruit, vegetables, jams, pastries and even fresh fish and meat are just some of the offerings on site!